 In the United States, Shell has donated isopropyl alcohol to customers for use in disinfectant wipes for hospitals.
 Additionally, mobile fuel service company Shell TapUp provided fuel to charities which offer food to those experiencing food insecurity.
 Organizations Shell has partnered with include Meals on Wheels in Houston and Columbus, OH, as well as food banks in Houston, Columbus, and Newark, NJ.

-Shell donated $250,000 to Feeding America, a non-profit network of food banks, and has made additional donations to the United Negro College Fund, which supports minority university students whose educations have been impacted by the pandemic, and the Urban League of Louisiana, a non-governmental organisation that is providing virtual educational seminars on ways to survive the economic downturn.
+Shell donated $250,000 to Feeding America, a non-profit network of food banks, and has made additional donations to the United Negro College Fund, which supports minority university students whose educations have been impacted by the pandemic, and the Urban League of Louisiana, a non-governmental organization that is providing virtual educational seminars on ways to survive the economic downturn.

 Elsewhere, Chevron Corp. has been working across the globe to assist coronavirus relief efforts.